observingClouds/eurec4a_snd/README.md

 ```

 ## Change meta-information
-The meta-information which is used in the netCDF files and in order to create a resonable filename, can always be changed by either
+The meta-information which is used in the netCDF files and in order to create a reasonable filename, can always be changed by either

 - remove the file `meta_information.ini` in `$HOME` and run `sounding_converter` again, as if it would be your first execution
 - edit the file `~/meta_information.ini` directly